Master-D1990/guides/git-setup/setup-guide.md

 # Git and GitHub Setup Guide

-This Jupyter notebook documents the process of setting up Git and GitHub for a programming course repository.
+This guide documents the process of setting up Git and GitHub for a programming course repository.
 We'll cover everything from initial configuration to creating a well-structured repository.

 ## 1. Initial Git Configuration